arunp77/Learning-git/README.md

      `git config --global user.name "Your Name"`

      `git config --global user.email "your_email@example.com"`

+   Git comes with a default branch of master, so I changed it to be called the main branch by using the

+     `git config --global init.default branch main`

+   command.

 3. **Create a new Git repository**
    A repository is a directory that holds all the files related to a project, as well as all the commits made to those files.
 To create a new repository, navigate to